CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

     labels = {"solvent": {"water'}, "solute": {"salt"}}

-The following example illustrates how an :class:`~citrine.informatics.predictors.IngredientsToSimpleMixturePredictor` is constructed for the saline example.
+The following example illustrates how an :class:`~citrine.informatics.predictors.ingredients_to_simple_mixture_predictor.IngredientsToSimpleMixturePredictor` is constructed for the saline example.

 .. code:: python